runceel/ReactiveProperty/docs/docs/features/Collections.md

 ## Collection operations

-ReactiveCollection class has XxxxOnScheduler methods.
-For example, AddOnScheduler, RemoveOnScheduler, ClearOnScheduler, GetOnScheduler, etc...
+`ReactiveCollection` class has `XxxxOnScheduler` methods.
+For example, `AddOnScheduler`, `RemoveOnScheduler`, `ClearOnScheduler`, `GetOnScheduler`, etc...
-Those methods are run on the IScheduler.

-Can call from outside of UI thread.
+Those methods run on the `IScheduler` and can be called from outside of the UI thread.

 ```csharp
 public class ViewModel